At a Glance

 ✨Communicate Effectively

 Since this role involves interacting with various stakeholders, practice articulating complex concepts in a clear and concise manner.
-Prepare examples of how you've successfully communicated technical findings to non-technical audiences in the past.
+Prepare examples of how you've successfully communicated findings or issues to non-technical audiences in the past.

 ✨Demonstrate Problem-Solving Skills